 What are credit pulls?

-There are two different types of credit pulls: soft pulls and hard pulls.
+There are two different types of credit pulls: “soft pulls” and “hard pulls.”
+Knowing the difference between these two is very important.

 Hard pulls are just like soft pulls except that they do affect your credit score.
-These are almost always done when you apply for a credit card or for any type of financing and even things like utilities and cell phones.
+These are almost always done when you apply for a credit card or for any type of financing (home loans, car loans, etc.).
+And they can even happen for things like utilities and cell phones.

-Unlike soft pulls, you want to limit hard pulls because they affect your credit score.
+Unlike soft pulls, you want to limit hard pulls because they affect your credit score, as explained in more detail below.

 Tip: Don’t miss out on my #1 rated travel card.
 The Chase Sapphire Preferred is now offering a new high offer of 60,000 points (worth $50 in travel) after spending $4,000 in the first three months after account opening!
 For the longest time this offer was stuck at 50,000 points so you don’t want to miss out on this better opportunity.
 Find out more here.